How is Community Property Divided in Arizona

 In yet another case, the Arizona Supreme Court in the case of Schwartz v.
-Schwartz ruled that a judge normally divides community property equally, but need not do so in all cases.
-The Schwartz ruling indicated the court can consider many factors to determine if an unequal division of community property is more equitable than an equal division of that property.
+Schwartz ruled that a judge typically divides community property equally, but need not do so in all cases.
+The Schwartz ruling indicated the court could consider many factors to determine if an unequal division of community property is more equitable than an equal division of that property.

 In a case dissimilar to the Toth case, the Arizona Supreme Court in the case of Hatch v.
 Hatch case reversed a trial court ruling that awarded the husband almost all of the community property because he was responsible for the accumulation of that property.
 It is fair to say that a spouse is not entitled to more of the community property because he or she was the spouse responsible for creating the wealth.

-Many divorce decrees provide for a “catch all” provision that usually states that each party will be awarded all “other” personal property in his or her possession as his or her sole and separate property.
-The purpose of such language is to catch any property that was not specifically described in the Decree.
-As you can imagine, it would be very difficult to describe every item of property you own, so this type of provision may be helpful.
+Many divorce decrees provide for a “catch-all” provision that usually states that each party will be awarded all “other” personal property in his or her possession as his or her sole and separate property.
+The purpose of such language is to catch any assets that were not specifically described in the Decree.
+As you can imagine, it would be challenging to describe every item of property you own, so this type of provision may be helpful.
 However, there are some circumstances when a judge will reopen a divorce decree to reallocate assets mistakenly omitted in a final divorce decree.

-Federal and state law prohibit the division of military disability pay.
-The Arizona statute prohibiting the division of military disability pay was passed into law in 2010.
-It prohibits both the division of military disability pay, as well as any court order that requires the service member to “make up” for lost retirement pay due to electing to receive disability pay, which is not divisible in an Arizona divorce, instead of normal retirement pay, which is divisible in an Arizona divorce.
+Federal and state law prohibits the division of military disability pay.
+The Arizona statute banning the division of military disability pay was passed into law in 2010.
+It prohibits both the division of military disability pay.
+It also prevents any court order that requires the service member to “make up” for lost retirement pay due to electing to receive disability pay, which is not divisible in an Arizona divorce, instead of regular retirement pay, which is divisible in an Arizona divorce.

 The Arizona Supreme Court in the case of Howell v.
 Howell, however, distinguished application of the Arizona statute in cases in which a spouse of a service member was already awarded a portion of a service member’s military retirement before the enactment of the Arizona law in 2010.
-The Arizona Supreme Court reasoned that, in such situations, the spouse’s right to receive a portion of the military service member’s retirement had already “vested” and, therefore, a trial court may order a service member to “make up” the difference if the service member voluntarily reduces his or her retirement pay by electing disability pay in lieu of retirement pay.
+The Arizona Supreme Court reasoned that, in such situations, the spouse’s right to receive a portion of the military service member’s retirement had already “vested.”
+Therefore, a trial court may order a service member to “make up” the difference if the service member voluntarily reduces his or her retirement pay by selecting disability pay instead of retirement pay.